md-naim-hassan-saykat/bapil/reports/BAPIL_White_Paper_v1.md

 * Improved policy monitoring and evaluation.
 * Enhanced public-sector transparency.

-The objective is to strengthen institutional capacity while maintaining human oversight and democratic accountability.
+The objective is to strengthen institutional capacity while maintaining human oversight and democratic accountability [1,5,11,17,21,68,69].

-### Responsible AI Ecosystem
+## Responsible AI Ecosystem

-As AI technologies become more widespread, governance frameworks will become increasingly important.
+As AI technologies become more widespread, governance frameworks will become increasingly important [1,4,5,6,7,15].

 Long-term aspirations include: